ESET Glossary – Table of Contents

 Hoaxes

 Some hoaxes work by asking recipients to forward messages to their contacts, perpetuating the hoax.
-There are mobile phone hoaxes, pleas for help, people offering to send you money from abroad, etc. It is often unable to determine the intent of the creator.
+There are mobile phone hoaxes, pleas for help, people offering to send you money from abroad, etc. It is often impossible to determine the the creator's intent.

 It may be a hoax if you see a message prompting you to forward it to everyone you know.
 Many websites on the internet can verify if an email is legitimate.
 Before forwarding, perform an internet search on any message you suspect is a hoax.